IngridAtMicrosoft/DocsContent/singlesource/learn/ams/intro/includes/3-how-azure-media-services-works.md

 ## Basic video on demand for encoding and streaming workflow

-Before you can begin streaming with Azure Media Services, videos need to be encoded.
-The steps are:
+Before you can begin streaming with Azure Media Services, videos need to be properly encoded.
+When using Azure Media Services to encode videos, the steps are:

 1. Videos are uploaded and
 1. Housed in an input asset.